US Tariffs on Imports from Iran

 Tips for Importers

-The Hormuz crisis affects your imports even if you don't trade with Iran.
-Higher bunker fuel costs mean carrier surcharges on all ocean shipments.
-Petroleum-derived raw materials are more expensive at the factory level.
-Transit times from Asia to US East Coast are 10-15 days longer due to Cape of Good Hope rerouting.
-Review your cargo insurance for war risk exclusions.
-Build inventory buffers for critical components.
+The Hormuz crisis affected your imports even if you don't trade with Iran.
+During the closure, higher bunker fuel costs meant carrier surcharges on all ocean shipments, petroleum-derived raw materials were more expensive at the factory level, and transit times from Asia to US East Coast were 10-15 days longer due to Cape of Good Hope rerouting.
+With the strait reopened on April 17, 2026, these cost pressures should begin easing — renegotiate freight rates with your forwarders, check war risk insurance for potential premium adjustments, and request updated FOB quotes on petroleum-derived goods.

 How US Tariffs on Iran Work